 Reflections From My First Hunt

-Just before 7am, I meet Sam under the broken streetlight of Sitka’s downtown harbor.
-Three brown bears roamed these docks a few days ago in the wee hours of morning, looking for scraps.
-Something about the cold and dark of fall setting in that has all the animals, ourselves included, motivated to stockpile food for winter.
+Just before 7 a.m., I meet Sam under the broken streetlight at Sitka’s downtown harbor.
+Three brown bears roamed these docks a few days ago in the wee hours of the morning, looking for scraps.
+There’s something about the cold and dark of fall setting in that has all the animals — ourselves included — motivated to stockpile food for winter.

 Today, our minds are on Sitka black-tailed deer.
-Native to the coastal rainforest that we live in, these deer can be harvested six months out of the year, giving Alaska residents the best chance of filling their freezer.
-Subsistence hunting and gathering is a way of life here, thanks to the local Tlingit people that continue to lead by example.
-The astronomically high prices of food at the grocery store make it enticing as well.
+Native to the coastal rainforest we live in, these deer can be harvested six months out of the year, giving Alaska residents one of the best chances at filling their freezers.
+Subsistence hunting and gathering is a way of life here, thanks to the local Tlingit people who continue to lead by example.
+The astronomically high prices at the grocery store make it even more enticing.

-Sam, like many other people in Southeast Alaska, is hoping to gather as much meat as possible to feed his family of five.
-He is also dealing with a pesky leg injury, and has offered me to join him on this hunt with the understanding I am willing to carry all of the weight.
-Growing up in a Canadian family that only observed guns from behind our TV screen, I feel honored to be able to tag along.
-One of my goals for the year is to harvest my first animal, so we are both grateful for this symbiotic relationship that formed at the local treatment center, where we met working as substance abuse counselors.
+Sam, like many others in Southeast Alaska, is hoping to gather as much meat as possible to feed his family of five.
+He’s also dealing with a pesky leg injury and has invited me to join him on this hunt—with the understanding that I’ll be carrying all of the weight.
+Growing up in a Canadian family that only observed guns from behind a TV screen, I feel honored to tag along.
+One of my goals this year is to harvest my first animal, so we’re both grateful for the symbiotic relationship that formed at the local treatment center, where we met while working as substance abuse counselors.

-We climb into his 20-foot aluminum boat, more commonly referred to around here as a “skiff”.
-Although it’s still dark, the moon reflects on the ocean like a spotlight guiding our way north.
-It’s not long before we see the familiar plumes of humpback whales, and we idle in silence while a pod of 3 pass within feet of the boat.
-About an hour later we are on shore, hauling our gear from the boat up the slick, rocky beach in our matching camouflage rubber rain gear.
+We climb into his 20-foot aluminum boat, more commonly referred to around here as a “skiff.”
+Although it’s still dark, the moon reflects off the ocean like a spotlight guiding our way north.
+It’s not long before we see the familiar plumes of humpback whales, and we idle in silence as a pod of three passes within feet of the boat.
+About an hour later, we’re on shore, hauling our gear up the slick, rocky beach in our matching camouflage rubber rain gear.

-Sitka black-tailed deer hunting, unlike some other forms of deer hunting, is an active endeavor.
-We’re hiking (read: bushwhacking) to about 1,300 feet and will be scouting for deer along the way.
-This island is home to over 1,000 coastal brown bears, one of the most densely populated areas on earth.
-It’s not long before we spot one crossing the creek headed our way, but a quick yell to alert our presence spooks it off in the other direction.
-These bears are carnivores; they gorge themselves on fish all summer and turn their appetite to deer in the fall months.
+Sitka black-tailed deer hunting—unlike some other forms of deer hunting—is an active endeavor.
+We’re hiking (read: bushwhacking) to about 1,300 feet and scouting for deer along the way.
+This island is home to over 1,000 coastal brown bears, making it one of the most densely populated bear areas on Earth.
+It’s not long before we spot one crossing the creek, headed our way—but a quick yell to alert it to our presence sends it running in the other direction.
+These bears are carnivores: they gorge on fish all summer, then turn their appetite to deer in the fall.
 Right now, it’s October, and we are competing apex predators.

-A few hours in, yet to spot a deer, we stop for lunch in an old growth forest and decide to try to call in a deer.
-We are using a locally made deer call, a small piece of wood, similar to a whistle, that mimics the sound of an injured fawn or female deer.
-Deer calls are used to entice bucks to come into the vicinity, they tend to work great during the rut, but they can also unwillingly call in bears.
-Today, we are unlucky, and the only response we get is from the latter.
-Almost instantly, I hear what I can only describe as a hysterical huffed cackle and turn around to see a 1,000-lb blob of fur and muscle heading our way.
-Within 20 feet it catches our scent, turns, and veers down the trail in the direction we had just come from, leaving Sam and I stunned.
-The image of its giant bicep muscles rubbing against its thick chest with each galloping step will stick in my memory for longer than I want.
+A few hours in, still without spotting a deer, we stop for lunch in an old-growth forest and decide to try calling one in.
+We’re using a locally made deer call—a small piece of wood, similar to a whistle, that mimics the sound of an injured fawn or female deer.
+Deer calls are used to entice bucks into the vicinity; they work best during the rut, but they can also, unintentionally, call in bears.
+Today, we’re unlucky—and the only response we get is from the latter.
+Almost instantly, I hear what I can only describe as a hysterical, huffed cackle and turn around to see a 1,000-pound blur of fur and muscle charging toward us.
+Within 20 feet, it catches our scent, turns, and veers down the trail we had just come up, leaving Sam and me stunned.
+The image of its massive bicep muscles rubbing against its thick chest with each galloping step will stick in my memory longer than I’d like.

 Bear tracks on beach